guirem/plugin-googlecast/docs/fr_FR/index.md

 - vol: int (default=previous) - set the volume for the time TTS message is broadcast.
 Previous volume is resumed when done.
 - sleep: float (default=0) - add time in seconds after tts is finished (before volume resume)
 - silence: int (default=300) - add a short silence before the speech to make sure all is audible (in milliseconds)
+- resume: 1 - try to resume to previous state if possible.
 - generateonly: 1 - only generate speech file in cache (no action on device)
 - forcevol: 1 - Set volume also if the current volume is the same (useful for TTS synchronisation in multithreading)